Understanding Color Theory for Web Developers

 Contrast Ratio

-The Web Content Accessibility Guidelines (WCAG) recommend the following contrast ratios:
+The Web Content Accessibility Guidelines (WCAG) recommend:

 Don't Rely on Color Alone